pinellolab/haystack_bio/README.md

 	tar xvzf haystack_test_dataset_h3k27ac.tar.gz

 The command will untar the data files archive into a folder called TEST_DATASET.
 Inside the folder you will see a _samples_names.txt_ file containing the relative paths to the data files.
 The file is a tab delimited text file with three columns containing

-1. the sample name
+1. The sample name (cell type)
-2. the path of the corresponding bam file
+2. The path of the corresponding bam file
-3. the path of the gene expression file.
+3. The path of the gene expression file.
 Note that this last column is optional.

 ```
 K562	./INPUT_DATA/K562H3k27ac_sorted_rmdup.bam	./INPUT_DATA/K562_genes.txt